ekrtf/junior-interview/README.md

 The program tells the story of a user visiting a library.
 They search for a book, rent it, return it and then donate a book.

-Nothing thrilling.
-But the code is badly written, refactor it so it looks like something you'd like to read.
+The code is badly written in terms of speed, resilience and style.
+Refactor it so it looks like something you'd like to read.

-This code is badly written, but it tells a story.
-Do whatever you see fit to make it good.

 ## 3. Vue.js